matthiasschoger/hashilab-core/README.md

 - core-dns - "it's always DNS", but with CoreDNS I can be sure that DNS is always working.
 Stateless, no moving parts, and spread over the two compute nodes.
 Robust as hell and does what it's supposed to do.
 - keepalived - Load-balancer which assigns a floating IP to one of the compute nodes.
 Assures that the floating IP points to a live node as long as one is available.
 - nfs-csi-contoller - CSI which allows to mount NFS shares from my Synology into Nomad services and assures that only a single alloc is accessing the persistant data on the NAS share.
-- traefik - Reverse proxies which pick up configurations from service annotations and route the traffic to those services.
-    traefik-home: Also provides Let's Encrypt certificates for all my services.
+- traefik-home: Reverse proxies which pick up configurations from service annotations and route the traffic to those services.
+Also provides Let's Encrypt certificates for all my services.
-    traefik-dmz: Picks up the traffic from cloudflared, checks for suspect patterns with crowdsec and finally routes the traffic to my exposed services.

 <h2>Deployment Notes</h2>